-The Company conducts its operations from leased facilities of approximately 45,000 square feet in Morrisville, North Carolina with a lease expiration date of October 31, 2026.
-Operating lease cost is allocated between research and development and general and administrative based usage of leased facilities.
-In addition, the Company leases specialized laboratory equipment under finance leases.
+We are party to a non-cancelable operating lease for our laboratory and office space in Morrisville, North Carolina.
+The lease expires on October 31, 2026 with an option to extend for an additional period of five years with appropriate notice.
+We have not included the optional extension period in the measurement of lease liabilities because it is not reasonably certain that we will exercise the option to extend.
+The payments under this lease is subject to escalation clauses.
+Operating lease cost is allocated between research and development and general and administrative expenses based on the usage of the lease facilities.
 The related right-of-use assets are amortized on a straight-line basis over the lesser of the lease term or the estimated useful life of the asset.